Grades, Essay & Exam Format, Class Policies, Academic Honor Code

 Exams will consist of definitions, short answer (couple of sentences), and essay answer (1 page response) style questions.
 Exams will be closed-book, and closed-notes.
 Interpretation of maps, graphs, and diagrams will be expected.
 Cell phones and all electronic devices are to be turned off and put away during exams.

-Two Essays, length 5-6 pages each, not including references & figures will be assigned as part of the grade in this writing-intensive course.
+An essay, 6-7 pages in length, not including references & figures will be assigned as part of the grade in this writing-intensive course.
 Late submissions of each writing stage will not be accepted without a note from Health Services or Physician, or absence due to a scheduled event through membership of a sports team or other University organization, (with prior notification).
 If you are having a crisis and cannot keep on schedule, be sure to come see me.

+Attendance is taken in the lecture via a sign-in sheet, and in lab with the in-lab exercises.
 It is the responsibility of the student to attend class regularly.
 Students are responsible for all topics covered in the class.
+See the link to the paleo lab for details on missed lab make-ups.

 Exam Make-ups: